peijiehu/automation-rspec/README.md

         env.yml              # remote app name and url to be tested on

 ## TODO
+* example level parallelization instead of spec level
+* run a specific example by example name: override -e or add a new option
 * saucelabs integration;
     - further integrate: send test name, status, etc to saucelabs jobs
 * capybara-webkit is the best way to go?
-* run a specific example by example name: override -e or add a new option
 * continue as a standalone framework VS convert to a gem(will enable it to be embedded into a ruby web app and testing a locally running app without browser)